HOW IT ALL BEGAN

 The first Edge Festival was held over 4 days in August 2015 with events throughout the village, Solva was once again a hive of bristling activity, whether you were river walking, building bush craft, swimming to the edge, enjoying some quality craft beer and cider, listening to literature, browsing our indoor market or brushing up on your filleting with our chefs demonstrations the Edge had it covered.
 Despite torrential rainfall our spirits weren’t dampened and the Edge went on.
 We owe our success to the valued support of local people and businesses and we managed to donate £4,000 of our proceeds to local charities.

-The 2022 Edge Festival was again very successful, with three days of great music, writers, dance, food and outdoor activities.
-Musical highlights included U2UK, Blondied, Sorted our very own Pembrokeshire Ska band, Jodie Marie and many more bands.
-We had a full programme of poets and writers, a food court, fairground and bouncy castles, craft stalls, escape room and more.
-You can have a look at some of the highlights here
+The 2024 Edge Festival was bathed in sunshine and good times, with three days of great music, writers, a dedicated children’s programme, dancing (of course!), amazing festival street food, and outdoor activities.
+Stalls offered festival clothing, jewelry, truly amazing facepainting, henna tattoos and meditation, alongside fundraising and awareness from RNLI and XR.
+Musical highlights included The Fillers, The Phonics and RT90s – #bringingbacktherave, Solva’s very own Filthy Lucre and many more bands.
+We had a full programme of poets and writers, a food court, fairground and bouncy castles and surfboards, a kids tent and more.
+Check out some of the highlights here

 The Edge festival is run by volunteer residents of Solva

-Kay Reynolds (Chair), Selina Taylor, Patrick Nash (Treasurer), Becky Ricketts, David Phillips, Ian McDonald, Colin Reynolds, Jane Wilde, Becky Phillips, Lyn Jenkins, Jimmy Young, Sandra Young, Mikey Phillips, Helen Thomas, Chris Sherman, Ellie Sherwin, Luci Chapman, Gareth Chapman, Alaric Churchill, Major Rob Luck.
+Kay Reynolds (Chair), Patrick Nash, Becky Ricketts, David Phillips, Meurig Jenkins (Treasurer), Clive Thomas, Colin Reynolds, Stacey Murray, Lyn Jenkins, Jimmy Young, Sandra Young, Mikey Phillips, Helen Thomas, Chris Sherman, Ellie Sherwin, Lyn Perkins, Luci Chapman, Gareth Chapman, Jono Voyce, Alaric Churchill, Major Ian Fawcett, Leanne Eveleigh.

 Solva Edge Festival Limited is charity registered in England and Wales, charity registration number 1180538 and a company limited by guarantee, company registration number 10152191.
 Registered office: 5 Maes Y Forwen, Solva, Haverfordwest, SA62 6TR.